A deterministic Kaczmarz algorithm for solving linear systems: Acknowledgement

 \section{Acknowledgement}

-This paper was supported by the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union's Horizon 2020 Programme (QuantAlgo project), and EPSRC grants EP/L021005/1 and EP/R043957/1.
-This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.\ 817581).
+I would like to thank Alex Little and Nina Snaith for the helpful discussions on Proposition \ref{prop:relation of eta and kappa}, and the anonymous referees for valuable suggestions which greatly improved this work.
+I also would like to thank Gilbert Strang for his helpful suggestions on the paper.
+I acknowledge support from EPSRC grant EP/T001062/1.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.\ 817581).